ShreyKumar/StudyCat/deliverable-02/iteration-02.plan.md

 #### Goals and tasks

- * Describe your goals for this iteration and the tasks that you will have to complete in order to achieve these goals.
- * Order the items from most to least important.
- * Feel free (but not obligated) to specify some/all tasks as user stories.

-#### Artifacts

  * Fully Threaded Client - Will use structure of tutorial file to implement threaded structure.
- - See in desktop folder: asyncTkinter_example.py, DesktopApp.py
+ * Login/Signup Page - Will create opening page for app, allowing the user to login or signup to the application.
+ * Program Selection Page - Will create page to allow users to customize and mark programs to varying levels of productivity, to be tracked by the app when it begins to run.
+ * App Side Client - Creating app side endpoints to retreive and push data to the server, allowing for sign-in and communication with the chrome extension.
  * Server Endpoints - Will implement endpoints for backend server.
- - See in server folder: endpoints.txt, server.js
- *
+ * Chrome Extension - Will complete implementation of chrome extention so that chrome tabs may be monitored.
+Also allows transferring of data to the main app.

+#### Artifacts

+##### Code

+##### Structure

+ * Taiga - Continued use of taiga to create and manage project tasks on Sprint 2.
+ * Endpoints Text - A list of endpoints to communicate the usage of server endpoints.

 List/describe the artifacts you will produce in order to present your project idea.

- * Artifacts can be text, code, images, videos, interactive mock-ups and/or any other useful artifact you can think of.
- * Make sure to explain the purpose of each artifact (i.e. Why is it on your to-do list?
-Why is it useful for your team?)
- * Be concise, yet precise.
-   For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.